anacarlaalmeida-s/anacarlaalmeida-s/README.md

 ---

-<p>I started my studies in June 2021; just bellow there are two folders where I'm putting as I'm learning what I can already do, in order to registrate my learning evolution.</p>  Feel free to analyze them and contribute to my learning process 😉.
+<p>I started my studies in June 2021; just bellow there are two folders where I'm putting as I'm learning what I can already do, in order to registrate my learning evolution.</p>
+<p>Feel free to analyze them and contribute to my learning process 😉.</p>

 - 🌱 Studyng HTML, CSS, JS and React-JS at Front-end.
 - 🌱 Studyng PostgreSQL and Node.js at Back-end.